 I could handle the itch but if the kids have “accidentally” rolled around in chiggerville and are covered in bites, I give them kids Benadryl every 5 hours for the first couple of days.

 We soak in an Epsom salt bath once or, preferably, twice a day for 20 minutes.
 This really helps to dry the bites, but it takes around three baths until you feel the difference.

-We use essential oils, Benadryl cream and Chiggerex for the itch and aloe vera and essential oils to help heal the skin.
+We use the essential oils that I mentioned above, Benadryl cream and Chigg Away for the itch and aloe vera and essential oils to help heal the skin.

 The reality is that country living is not always as romantic as it sounds.
-You got to deal with creatures that you don’t find in the city.
+You get to deal with creatures that you don’t find in the city.

 I remember watching an episode of Alaska The Last Frontier a while ago.
 I was looking at the amazing views and the way of life those people have and I was thinking how amazing it all looks and how I would like to live there, like that, too.

-If there is one bug I hate just as much as chiggers is mosquitos.
+If there is one kind of bug that I hate just as much as chiggers it’s mosquitoes.
 Suddenly the view wasn’t that amazing anymore.

 Did I forget anything?
-Tell me in the comment bellow how do you deal with chiggers.
+Tell me in the comment below how you deal with chiggers.